Become a volunteer

 Please complete the details on the application form as fully as you can, this will help us to see whether one of our roles matches your requirements.
 You need to have the right to work in the UK to apply for a volunteering role.

 2. Come to an assessment event

 If we think that we might match your requirements to a role, we’ll invite you to an assessment event.
-Held twice a month, these 2 to 3 hour sessions enable you to find out more about volunteering at CUH and meet other prospective new volunteers too.
-There will be group activities and a short individual interview, all held in a friendly and welcoming environment.
+Held online once a week, these one hour sessions enable you to find out more about volunteering at CUH and meet other prospective new volunteers too.
+There will be group information session and a short individual interview with our friendly team.